Wildfire Facts, Their Damage, and Effect on the Economy

 Shorter winters mean there is less snow.
 That releases a smaller amount of melting snow in the spring.
 That also dries the soil and vegetation.

 A shorter winter also means that many pests, such as the pine bark beetle, don’t die off in the winter.
 As a result, they are killing and weakening millions of trees.
 The U.S. Forest Service estimates that 100,000 beetle-infested trees fall daily.
 This level of damage has never before been seen in U.S. recorded history.
 It provides dry fuel for forest fires.

 Drought is a reduction in precipitation over an extended period.
 It’s most people's biggest climate change worry, according to a Pew Research Study.
 In 2012, more than 80% of the United States experienced abnormally dry conditions.

 Climate change creates more severe droughts through a vicious cycle.
 Greenhouse gas emissions trap heat, causing air temperatures to increase.
 The hot air absorbs more moisture, resulting in less rain.
 Hotter air also increases evaporation from lakes and rivers, reducing water sources.
 Without rainfall, the plants that retain moisture in the soil die.
 The bare earth creates even drier conditions.
 When it does rain, water just runs off without absorbing into the water table.
 Dead vegetation, warmer air, and decreased rainfall also increase the frequency and severity of wildfires.

 In the 1880s, foresters in the Southwest and California encouraged more young trees similar to forests in the East or in Europe.
 They allowed ranchers' livestock to overgraze the grass to eliminate the source of ground fires and allow more seedlings to survive.
 The forests grew unnaturally dense.

-As a result, the forests grew dense.
-In the 1920s, foresters put out fires.
-They unintentionally allowed even more trees to grow.
+In the 1920s, foresters put out fires and allowed even more trees to grow.
 But there weren't enough nutrients to support them, so they grew thin and weak.
 Bark beetles took advantage of the weak trees, killing them.
 As a result, forest fires grew monstrous on the dense, dry wood.